Additional

 • OpenRouter GPT-style routes: keep the same stable-prefix partitioning and cache epoch tracking without Anthropic markers

-This is why dynamic sections such as current time, transcript recall, memory recall, and turn guidance are intentionally kept out of the stable prefix.
+This is why dynamic sections such as current time, layered memory sections, and turn guidance are intentionally kept out of the stable prefix.
+Explicit L2/L3 recall stays outside the prefix until a tool call pulls it in for the current turn.

 Section budgeting